IanZuo/FinalProjectBrickBreakerIanBeta/StudentInfo_README.md

 *TODO*: Please edit the following information in your assignment

-* Name:
+* Name:BoyangZuo
-* GitHub Username:
+* GitHub Username:IanZuo
-* Undergraduate or Graduate Student:
+* Undergraduate or Graduate Student:Graduate
-* How many hours did it take you to complete this assignment?
+* How many hours did it take you to complete this assignment?40hours
-* Did you collaborate or share ideas with any other students/TAs/Professors?
+* Did you collaborate or share ideas with any other students/TAs/Professors? nope
-* Did you use any external resources?
+* Did you use any external resources?W3school c++
 * (Optional) What was the most interesting part of the assignment?
-How would you improve this assignment?
+How would you improve this assignment?Is to upgrade the engine and the game

 # Implementation Logistics